cloudevents/spec/cloudevents/extensions/cryptography.md

 ## Terminology

-### Encrypted Data
-Refers to a data which was encrypted with some sort of an encryption algorithm.
-The encrypted data MAY contain additional metadata which is not the plain data.

-This additional metadata MAY be encrypted as-well, or stored in a plain format.

-Example for additional metadata:
-- RSA encrypted AES key which is pre-appended to the AES encrypted plain data
-- A Header containing the algorithm which was used to encrypt the data

-This extension does not Impose any requirements on the encryption algorithm.

-### Signed Data
-A data which consists of a the plain data and additional metadata that contains a cryptographic signature.

 ### Plain data

-Refers to the data as it were before application of the encryption algorithm or the data which was signed (and does not include the signature).
+Data which was fed to the cryptographic algorithm which produced the given event `data` value

+Examples:
+ - Data before it was encrypted
+ - Data before it was signed

 ## Attributes
 ### cryptdatacontenttype
 - Type: `String` per [RFC 2046](https://tools.ietf.org/html/rfc2046)
 - Description: Content type of the plain data value.